bsgip/envoy-client/README.md

 ## Registration

 Under the 2030.5 server model, registration of a device requires a non-neglible number of requests.
-The registration process requires all or most of these.
+The registration process requires all or most of these:
+- create `EndDevice`
+- add `DeviceInformation` to the `EndDevice`
+- add associated `DER` containers to the `EndDevice`
+- populate `DERCapability` for each associated `DER`
+- register the `EndDevice` to an associated `ConnectionPoint`

+These steps are explained in more detail below.

 ### POST EndDevice